m-lab/website/_posts/blog/2019-10-14-global-pilot-success.md

 <!--more-->

-We found no site saw worse performance on the new platform as compared to the old platform.
+We found that no site saw worse performance on the new platform as compared to the old platform.
 As such, we are rolling ahead with the new M-Lab platform worldwide, with a small exception for our US sites, where we are keeping the old platform running for the duration of the FCC's [Measuring Broadband